mrmikardo/generateCNF/README.md

 # generateCNF
-Python program to generate DIMACS-style CNF files, some of them quite large
+Python program to generate DIMACS-style CNF files, some of them quite large.